Home Inventory Checklist for Insurance Claims: What You Actually Need

 - Receipt or proof of purchase for high-value items

 For high-value items — jewelry, art, collectibles, electronics, musical instruments — many policies have specific sub-limits.
+Standard HO-3 policies commonly cap jewelry theft at $1,000–$2,500 and firearms at similar levels unless scheduled individually.
 Knowing your policy's limits and documenting items that approach them is especially important.

 Room-by-Room Home Inventory Checklist